TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/passing/is-bullshit/readme.md

 "Passing" assumes a binary.
 It's when you "seem to be" another gender to what you were (supposedly) born as.
 But this relies on the existence of distinct known categories.

 Maybe it could make sense for trans men and trans women.
-(It doesn't make sense, but it could).
+(It doesn't, but it could).
 But passing will **never** make sense for non-binary people.

 You can't pass as non-binary.
 You can't *not* pass as non-binary.
 It's a made up concept.
 Language doesn't support it.
 It's not implementable.
-Passing is— this is starting to get tiring.
+Passing is—

 ## But I won't pass